-- There shall be a Discipline Committee

-with appellate jurisdiction over the

-decisions in cases involving alleged

-violations by students of the College's

-disciplinary offenses if the decision

-imposed by the Interim Dean of Student

-Services comprises a sanction subject to

-appeal.

-- The Discipline Committee shall have the authority to determine the issue of guilt in those cases appealed to it.
-The Committee shall convene promptly after receiving the student's notice of appeal.

-- The Discipline Committee shall be comprised of five (5) faculty members; five (5) additional members shall serve
+- There shall be a Discipline Committee with appellate jurisdiction over the decisions in cases involving alleged violations by students of the College's disciplinary offenses if the decision imposed by the Dean of Student Services comprises a sanction subject to appeal. - The Discipline Committee shall have the authority to determine the issue of guilt in those cases appealed to it.
+The Committee shall convene promptly after receiving the student's notice of appeal. - The Discipline Committee shall be comprised of five (5) faculty members; five (5) additional members shall serve as alternates.

-- as alternates.
 The Chair of the Committee shall convene meetings of the Committee at such times and places as necessary to carry out its duties.
-All Committee members must be present to hear a case.
+Five committee members must be present to hear a case.
 In the event the full Committee cannot be convened within five (5) business days, the alternate members will serve to ensure a timely hearing. - Any member of the Discipline Committee is obligated to withdraw from participation in a hearing when the member feels unable to hear the case fairly and objectively and to decide its outcome impartially on the basis of the evidence.
-Such a member will be replaced by an alternate.
+Such a member will be replaced by an alternate. - At the conclusion of the hearing, the committee member selected as chairperson shall assume the responsibility of collecting all evidentiary materials used by the committee.
+These materials, as well as the recording of the hearing, shall be returned to the Dean of Student Services.